Cadmium (Cd): A heavy metal that accumulates in the environment.

 Cuttings: Spoils left by conventional drilling with hollow stem auger or rotary drilling equipment.

-Cyclone Collector: A device that uses centrifugal force to remove large particles from polluted air.
+Cyclone Collector: A device that uses centrifugal force to remove large particles from the polluted air.